 Starting as a trainee health and safety inspector you’ll progress through in-house training, gain on the job experience and coaching until you obtain a Certificate of Appointment giving you powers as an inspector.
 As your career as an inspector continues, you will build your skills and knowledge and progress through an Inspector Pathway.

 To ensure we recruit the right people with the right skills at the right time, we follow a structured recruitment process.
-Cohort recruitment is held up to three times a year in various locations across the motu, depending on organisational needs.
+Intake recruitment is held up to three times a year in various locations across the motu, depending on organisational needs.

 With our recruitment timeline, stages need to keep progressing to move smoothly for all candidates to ensure you receive outcomes on dates advised.
 It is important to complete tasks in in the timeframe provided to not delay the process.